-Changes in benefit terms : There were no changes in benefit terms from the amounts reported for 2017-2018.
+Changes in benefit terms: There were no changes in benefit terms from the amounts reported for 2017-2018.
+For 2019, OP&F changed its retiree health care model from a self-insured health care plan to a stipend-based health care model.

 Changes in assumptions: There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for 2017.
-For 2018, the following were the most significant changes of assumptions that affected the total OPEB liability since the prior measurement date: (a) DROP interest rate was reduced from 4.50% to 4.00%, (b) CPI-based COLA was reduced from 2.60% to 2.20%, (c) investment rate of return was reduced from 8.25% to 8.00%, (d) salary increases were reduced from 3.75% to 3.25%, (e) payroll growth was reduced from 3.75% to 3.25%, and (f) the discount rate (interest rate) was reduced from 3.79% to 3.24%.
+For 2018, the following were the most significant changes of assumptions that affected the total OPEB liability since the prior measurement date: (a) DROP interest rate was reduced from 4.50% to 4.00%, (b) CPI-based COLA was reduced from 2.60% to 2.20%, (c) investment rate of return was reduced from 8.25% to 8.00%, (d) salary increases were reduced from 3.75% to 3.25% and (e) payroll growth was reduced from 3.75% to 3.25%.
+For 2019, the following were the most significant changes of assumptions that affect the total OPEB liability since the prior measurement date: (a) the discount rate was increased from 3.24% up to 4.66%.